Raisin Cake Recipes | Boiled Raisin Cake, Orange Raisin Walnut & More

 Instructions

-Boil raisins in water until 1 cup of water is left.
+Boil raisins in water until 1 cup of water remains.
 Cool.

 Add the remaining 1 cup raisin water to shortening.
 Add sugar and mix.

-Sift dry ingredients together and add to shortening mixture.
+Sift flour, baking soda, salt, ginger, cinnamon, and cloves; add to shortening mixture.

 Stir in raisins last.